City Service Updates

 Temporary $5 Max Daily rate at City-owned parking garages

 First hour free in City-owned garages on Saturdays, fees accrue after that initial hour is exceeded

 Visit the Parking Utility Coronavirus (COVID-19) page for more information.

 All Madison Parks remain open with safety precautions and adjustments.
-All Parks administration offices in the City-County Building, Goodman Maintenance Facility, and Forest Hill Cemetery, are closed to the public.
+Parks administration offices in the City-County Building, Goodman Maintenance Facility, and Forest Hill Cemetery, are closed to the public.
 Many services are available online.

 - Warner Park Community Recreation Center is closed until further notice.